 Get your plan of action down on the costs involved if you use multiple shippers.
 If you have a low turnover of products a supplier who is less tech savvy may be all you need, but the higher the volume you may have to research deeper to find that supplier who uses Shopify shipping apps to sync your store with their warehouse via a real time product feed.

 2) 'The supplier can handle the customer service'

 You will be expected to be the go-to person if a customer has any problems.
 If you blame your supplier for any problems in relation to missed shipments or broken products the chances are it will fall on deaf ears.
 Things do go wrong - especially when you don't have full control over the supply chain.

 - Know shipping times for each wholesaler/manufacturer you have

 - Be ready to leave a supplier who keeps making mistakes

-One of the charms about drop shipping is that starting a drop shipping company is relatively low in capital intensiveness.
+One of the charms about dropshipping is that starting a dropshipping company is relatively low in capital outlay.
 No need for a physical shop, products, sending items or receiving returns.
 But this also means there are many other people out there with the same idea, using the same suppliers.

-Consider finding a niche that has yet reached saturation in the business cycle and also define other parts of your company as unique selling points such as fast free shipping, discounts and a splendid ecommerce design.
+Consider finding a niche that has yet reached saturation in the market and also define other parts of your company as unique selling points such as fast free shipping, discounts and a splendid ecommerce design.

 See our top 3 Shopify design themes to provide you with some inspiration.